crewAIInc/crewAI/docs/how-to/AgentOps-Observability.md

 ### Further Information

-To implement more features and better observability, please see the [AgentOps Repo](https://github.com/AgentOps-AI/agentops).
+To get started, create an [AgentOps account](https://agentops.ai/?=crew).

+For feature requests or bug reports, please reach out to the AgentOps team on the [AgentOps Repo](https://github.com/AgentOps-AI/agentops).

 #### Extra links